mmcquillan/hex/README.md

 * _Secret_ - The Twitter Consumer Secret Key
 * _AccessToken_ - The Twitter App Access Token
 * _AccessTokenSecret_ - The Twitter App Access Token Secret
+* _Filter_ - The array of strings to filter the Twitter Stream API

 ### Website Connector